 Management of thyroid cancer is a team effort, and the following consultations should be obtained:

-The goals or pharmacotherapy are to reduce morbidity, induce remission, and prevent complications.
+The goals of pharmacotherapy are to reduce morbidity, induce remission, and prevent complications.
+Thyroid hormone therapy is used to replace endogenous production after thyroidectomy and radioactive iodine therapy.

 Clinical Context: In active form, influences growth and maturation of tissues.
 Involved in normal growth, metabolism, and development.
 Children require treatment with higher doses than adults.